 Other partners are research centres in the public sector.
 Among these, some are world-renowned institutions such as the Swiss Federal Institute of Technology (ETA), important national research centres like the Faculty of Agriculture of the Università degli Studi di Milano or local research centres linked to the South Tyrol territory such as EURAC or the Laimburg Research Centre for Agriculture and Forestry.

-In order to gain admission to the PhD programme, you'll need to have obtained 300 ECTS credits (Master degree) and have some relevant academic or cultural background or work experience in the field of the PhD programme.
+In order to gain admission to the PhD programme, you'll need to have obtained 300 ECTS credits (Master degree) and have some relevant academic experience in the field of the PhD programme.
 You will also have to demonstrate competence in the English language and be successful in the public competition (see call).